Robmeister2015/Overlay.js/README.md

 		`var canvasFromPage = document.getElementById('imagecanvas');`<br>
     `var overlayTest = new OverlayImages(image, otherImage, canvasFromPage);`<br>
 	  `overlayTest.overlay();`<br><br>
-<h4>So simply create a new OverlayImages object with the three variables and call overlayTest.overlay() to fill your canvas with the new image.</h4><br>
+So simply create a new OverlayImages object with the three variables and call overlayTest.overlay() to fill your canvas with the new image.
 <h2>Can I see this in action?</h2><br>
 To see an example of this library in action, please visit repealthe9th.com and see the menu.
 </body>